neobooru/SzuruChrome/README.md

 -   Finishing the initial version of this add-on (see visual design doc for all features)
 -   Auto-set tag category when creating a new tag (imported tag)
 -   Reverse image search to check whether (similar) file already exist before uploading it
+-   Right click any image on a page to import it
 -   Support more sites
 -   Configurable list of tags to always ignore (e.g. tagme, highres)
 -   [low priority] Import artist commentary